Kalamazoo, Michigan

-Kalamazoo (/ˌkæləməˈzuː/) is a city in Kalamazoo County, Michigan, United States, and its county seat.
+Kalamazoo (/ˌkæləməˈzuː/ KAL-ə-mə-ZOO) is a city in Kalamazoo County, Michigan, United States, and its county seat.
 At the 2020 census, Kalamazoo had a population of 73,598.
 It is the principal city of the Kalamazoo–Portage metropolitan area in southwestern Michigan, which had a population of 261,670 in 2020.

 One of Kalamazoo's most notable features is the Kalamazoo Mall, an outdoor pedestrian shopping mall.
 The city created the mall in 1959 by closing part of Burdick Street to automobile traffic, although two of the mall's four blocks have been reopened to auto traffic since 1999.
 Kalamazoo is home to Western Michigan University, a large public university, Kalamazoo College, a private liberal arts college, and Kalamazoo Valley Community College, a two-year community college.

-Name origin

-Originally known as Bronson (after founder Titus Bronson) in the township of Arcadia, the names of both the city and the township were changed to "Kalamazoo" in 1836 and 1837, respectively.
-The name "Kalamazoo" comes from a Potawatomi word, first found in a British report in 1772.
-The Kalamazoo River, which passes through the modern city of Kalamazoo, was located on the route between Detroit and Fort Saint Joseph (nowadays Niles, Michigan).
-French-Canadian traders, missionaries, and military personnel were quite familiar with this area during the French era and thereafter.
-The Kalamazoo River was then known by Canadians and French as La rivière Kikanamaso.
-The name "Kikanamaso" was also recorded by Father Pierre Potier, a Jesuit missionary for the Huron-Wendats at the Assumption mission (south shore of Detroit), while en route to Fort Saint Joseph during the fall of 1760.
-Legend has it that "Ki-ka-ma-sung", meaning "boiling water", referred to a footrace held each fall by local Native Americans, in which participants had to run to the river and back before a pot boiled.
-The word negikanamazo, purported to mean "otter tail" or "stones like otters", has also been cited as a possible origin of the name.
-Another theory is that it means "the mirage or reflecting river".
-Another legend is that the image of "boiling water" referred to fog on the river as seen from the hills above the current downtown.
-The name was also given to the river that flows almost all the way across the state.
+History

+Etymology

+Kalamazoo was originally known as Bronson, after Titus Bronson, its founder, who settled there in 1829.
+In 1836, it was renamed Kalamazoo after the river running by it (a name that had already been adopted by the county in 1830).
+The river's name derives from an Algonquian language and has been variously explained as meaning "boiling water", "mirage or reflecting river", "it smokes", and "otters beneath the surface".
+Virgil J. Vogel dismisses these as "etymological absurdit[ies]", favouring a meaning either of "it goes or runs fast" or "deep, still water" (and noting that different parts of the river could fit both of these descriptions).
+Early forms of the name include Kikanamaso (1760) and Ke-kal-i-ma-zoo (1821).

 The name Kalamazoo, which sounds unusual to English speakers, has become a metonym for exotic places, as in the phrase "from Timbuktu to Kalamazoo".
-Today, T-shirts are sold in Kalamazoo with the phrase "Yes, there really is a Kalamazoo".
-For many years, this was even adopted as the city's main slogan.
+T-shirts are sold in Kalamazoo with the phrase "Yes, there really is a Kalamazoo".
+Well known in the city, the marketing slogan was introduced by the Kalamazoo County Convention and Visitors Bureau.